MovingUniverseLab/MAD/README.md

 [KMTNet](https://kmtnet.kasi.re.kr/~ulens/)
 microlensing alert websites.

-With MAD, the user can query the database and download the results as a CSV file.
+With MAD, the user can query the database and download the results as a CSV file or JSON file.

-In addition, the user can query the database to choose lightcurves to view.

 ### Background and motivation:
 Our research group is looking for isolated stellar mass black holes with microlensing.